bmuschko/cks-crash-course/exercises/05-apparmor-network-call/instructions.md

 You are tasked to prevent a Pod from making any network calls with the help of [AppArmor](https://apparmor.net/).
 You will create a AppArmor profile, and enforce the profile on the node that runs a specific Pod.

 > [!IMPORTANT]
 > AppArmor is a Linux-only tool.
 For that reason, this exercise requires a cluster running on Linux.
-If you do not have a Linux-based cluster available, you can start one up with Vagrant and VirtualBox.
+If you do not have a Linux-based cluster available, you can start one up with Vagrant and VMWare.
 You can find guidance in the file [vagrant-setup.md](../common/vagrant-setup.md).

 > [!NOTE]
 > If you do not already have a cluster, you can create one by using minikube or you can use the O'Reilly interactive lab ["Using AppArmor to Prevent Any Incoming and Outgoing Network Traffic"](https://learning.oreilly.com/scenarios/using-apparmor-to/9781098149819/).